 If I wanted to charge extra per month for the extra parking spots as an amenity, I wasn’t going to get very far.
 On the flip side, we purchased another apartment complex further way from town with great parking options and that parking lot was always full.
 Read more about Amenities…

 Finding Those Comparison Properties

-Now that we know what to look for as far as amenities go, let’s talk a bit about how can find your comparison property information.
-These days there are multitudes of information at our finger tips with websites like Zillow, Trulia, Realtor.com, and tons of other websites we are on information overload.
+Now that we know what to look for as far as amenities go, let’s talk about how you can find your comparison property information.
+These days there is multitudes of information at our finger tips with websites like Zillow, Trulia, Realtor.com, and tons of other websites.
+We are on information overload.
 These sites can be valuable to landlords, but they can also be very misleading.
 Be sure to cross-check your information and use a few websites to look at your comparable properties.

 Here are some sites you can look at rentals and start to make comparisons: